Surfactant-induced migration of a spherical drop in Stokes flow: Solution

 The surfactant distribution coefficients $g_{1m}$ are determined from the evolution equation \cite{Blawzdziewicz-Vlahovska-Loewenberg:2000, Vlahovska-Blawzdziewicz-Loewenberg:2002}

 The terms in this equation are defined in Appendix \ref{Ap:evolution}.
-The first three terms involve the clean-drop flow: $C_{jm}$ describes convection of the uniform part of the surfactant distribution by the imposed flow, $\Omega$ describes rotation by the linear shear component of the flow, and $\Lambda$ describes convection of the non-uniform part of the surfactant distribution by the non-rotational components of the flow.
+The first three terms describe convection of surfactant by the imposed flow: $\Omega$ describes rotation by the linear shear component of the flow, while $C_{jm}$ and $\Lambda$ describe redistribution by other components of the flow.
 The terms proportional to $\Ma$ pertain to flows driven by Marangoni stresses.
 The linear term describes relaxation towards the equilibrium uniform surfactant distribution, while the quadratic term describes convection of surfactant by the surfactant-induced flow.

+The migration velocity of a spherical drop is related to the $j\!=\!1$ modes of the surfactant distribution \refeq{surfmig}.
+Equation \refeq{evolution for gamma} shows that these modes can be created by several interactions between velocity and surfactant field components, \emph{e.g.}\ quadratic flow ($j\!=\!3$) coupling to sheared surfactant ($j\!=\!2$).

-For arbitrary distortions of the surfactant concentration, equation \refeq{evolution for gamma} must be integrated numerically to determine $\bU_{\mig}$.
-Here we consider steady-state solutions for the surfactant distribution, which implies that the surfactant evolution occurs on a faster time scale than the drop migration, i.e., $\eta a/\Delta \sigma\ll {a}/{U_\mig}$.
-Furthermore, we limit ourselves to small disturbances in the surfactant concentration, admitting an analytical solution for the migration velocity in the form of a regular perturbation expansion
+For arbitrary distortions of the surfactant concentration, equation \refeq{evolution for gamma} must be integrated numerically to determine $g_{1m}$ and $\bU_\mig$.
+Analytical solutions are possible if we consider quasi-steady, slightly-perturbed surfactant distributions.
+Quasi-steady implies that the surfactant evolution occurs on a faster time scale than the drop migration, \emph{i.e.} $\eta a/\Delta \sigma\ll {a}/{U_\mig}$.
+Small disturbances in the surfactant concentration admit a solution in the form of a regular perturbation expansion

 The choice of small parameter depends on the flow regime of interest.
-In weak flows, surfactant relaxation towards the equilibrium distribution is fast, the gradients in surface tension are small, and $\Ma^{-1}$ is a natural choice.
-If the drop is far away from the centerline, $y_0\!\gg\!0\,$, the local flow is dominated by the shear $\dot{\gamma} = 2\alpha y_0\,$, and surfactant inhomogeneities are limited by drop rotation.
-In this case, the ratio of rotational and extensional time scales \cite{Vlahovska-Blawzdziewicz-Loewenberg:2002} is $\sim \!\visrat^{-1}$, so this is an appropriate small parameter.
-Next, we examine these two regimes in more detail.\\
+In weak flows, surfactant relaxation towards the equilibrium distribution is fast, and $\Ma^{-1}$ is the relevant small parameter, being the ratio of the time scales associated with Marangoni relaxation and distortion by convection.
+If the drop is far away from the centerline ($y_0\!\gg\!1\,$), the shear flow $ 2\alpha y_0 y\,$ is dominant over the quadratic flow $\alpha y^2$.
+The extensional part of the shear convects surfactant towards two poles on the drop that correspond to the straining axis of the flow.
+Concurrently, the rotational component of the shear rotates the drop, limiting these distortions.
+The ratio of rotational and extensional time scales \cite{Vlahovska-Blawzdziewicz-Loewenberg:2002} is $\sim \!\visrat^{-1}$, so this is an appropriate small parameter for very viscous drops.
+Next, we examine these two regimes in more detail.